Artzkaizen/WatchWise/readme.md

-# Flixx App
+# WatchWise App

-Flixx App is a movie information application built with vanilla JavaScript that utilizes **version 3** of the [TMDB API](https://developers.themoviedb.org/3).
+WatchWise App is a movie information application built with vanilla JavaScript that utilizes **version 3** of the [TMDB API](https://developers.themoviedb.org/3).
 It provides users with access to popular movies and TV shows, detailed pages for each title, a search feature with pagination, and a slider showcasing currently playing movies in theaters.
 The slider functionality is powered by the [Swiper](https://swiperjs.com) library.

 ## Overview